markwong/ml_for_the_working_programmer/README.md

-This repository contains the answers of exercises of the ML for Working Programmer.
+This repository contains the answers to exercises of the "ML for the Working Programmer" book.